MicrosoftDocs/openapi-docs/OpenAPI/OpenAPI.NET/references-openapi.md

 ---
 title: References in OpenAPI documents
-description: Learn the types of references that are supportined in the OpenAPI.NET library.
+description: Learn the types of references that are supported in the OpenAPI.NET library.
 author: darrelmiller
 ms.author: darrmi
 ms.topic: article